Building trust does not entail pretension. You just have to be yourself and treat the person with respect and dignity.

 3. DON’T WAIT FOR PEOPLE TO BE FRIENDLY, SHOW THEM HOW

-Keeping warm relations in the beginning lays groundwork for long term association.
+Keeping warm relations, in the beginning, lays the groundwork for long-term association.
 A person at ease with you will begin to trust you.
 Don’t work as customer and expert but as two human beings.

 4. PLAN YOUR WORK AND WORK YOUR PLAN

-The value of planning can be easily inferred from these golden words of Napolean Hill.
-He promptly correlates work and planning.
+The value of planning can be easily inferred from these golden words of Napoleon Hill.
+He promptly correlates with work and planning.

 5. TELLING CREATES RESISTANCE, ASKING CREATES RELATIONSHIPS

 Client relationships author of Power Questions, Andrew Sobel emphasizes the power of effective questioning.

 Mere exchange of ideas is not going to help unless you are ready to question.
 Of course, the client will be interested in knowing about you first.
 So it’s time to turn round the table by putting questions to him.

 Do not be afraid to ask whenever needed or it will have a negative impression on your work since you would not be meeting his needs.